Your startup is coming along well. Now, you must come up with a domain name.

 4. They Let Their Domain Name Expire

 Domain names have a finite lifespan.
-Most domain names last between one and ten years before expiring.
+Most domain names last between 1 and 10 years before expiring.

 Sometimes, businesses can get busy, and some startups forget to re-register their domain names.
 While domain name servers give multiple chances and additional time allotments for domain owners to regain their expired domain names, many domain names expire.